home-assistant/home-assistant.io/source/_integrations/mhtzn.markdown

   - scene
 ha_integration_type: integration
 ---
+## Add an integration method

 ### step1
-> Select or enter and select [棉花糖智能]
+Select or enter and select [mhtzn]
 ### step2
-> Select the type of intelligent lighting control: single lamp/lamp group, click [Submit]
+Select the type of intelligent lighting control: single lamp/lamp group, click [Submit]

->
-> Single Light: Control smart lights by a single device
+Single Light: Control smart lights by a single device

->
-> Light Groups: Control smart lights by room and light group
+Light Groups: Control smart lights by room and light group
 ### step3
-> Select a scanned gateway and click [Submit]
+Select a scanned gateway and click [Submit]

->
-> Once complete you can sync the devices in the 棉花糖智能 APP to HomeAssistantvoy` with the last 6 digits of the unit's serial number as password.
+Once complete you can sync the devices in the mhtzn APP to HomeAssistantvoy` with the last 6 digits of the unit's serial number as password.
 See [the enphase documentation](https://www4.enphase.com/en-us/support/faq/what-username-and-password-administration-page-envoy-local-interface) for more details on other units.